Please ensure Javascript is enabled for purposes of website accessibility

 Once an interpreting assignment has been completed, the process is over.
 The interpreting process requires the interpreter to listen to a speaker in one language, immediately understand what is being said, and then communicate that understanding to a listener in a different language.
 The interpreter must be able to relay conversations in both directions, on the spot without delay, using their language skills, prior knowledge and, at times, a dictionary and notepad.

-The interpreter works independently and in real time, without access to databases or computers.
+The interpreter works independently and in real time, without access to databases or computers. what is another difference between translation and interpreting?
 The interpreter is completely on their own, which makes the job quite challenging.

 Translation process is more continuous